-- Rather than cutting the sheet down to the size of a small dent, I will recommend to just “carpet” over an entire area.
+- Rather than cutting the sheet down to the size of a small dent, I will recommend “carpeting” over an entire area.
 For example, pasting the sheet over the entire laptop cover.

-- Next, clean up the repaired area a little bit, and stick the vinyl wrap over.
+- Next, clean up the repaired area a little bit, and stick a vinyl wrap over it.

-All of these might cost a little more, and take some time to fix – But you get to choose a customized wrap of your own choice.
+All of these may cost a little more, and take some time to fix – But you get to choose a customized wrap of your own choice.